 When I first started, I was so worried about having the perfect “about me” page, the perfect layout, perfect images, etc. but I’ve learned that perfection doesn’t exist and there will always be room for improvement.
 We should always keep in mind to create our content for the users, not for search engines.
-While search engines follow a strict algorithm to rank high on search results, it should not dictate a content strategy nor the content creation.
+While search engines follow a strict algorithm to rank high on search results, they should not dictate a content strategy or content creation.
 It should be viewed as a tactic used to amplify the content.

 Starting a blog a year ago was just something I started out of curiosity.
 I never thought it would turn out to be something like this now.
-It’s hard work especially for someone who is doing this along side my full time job in the office.
+It’s hard work, especially for someone who is doing this alongside my full-time job in the office.
 But it has been so rewarding!
 I’ve learned a lot all because of blogging and it also helped me land a job that I also enjoy doing.

 It’s been a lot of work, a lot of hours and a lot of trial and error.
 But I can say without a doubt that it has been absolutely worth it.
 This blog has opened up so many opportunities.